maindolaamit/genai-cli/readme.md

 ## Testing

-This project includes a comprehensive test suite s ensure all components function correctly.
-The tests use Python's `unittest` framework with mocking s avoid actual API calls during testing.
+This project includes a comprehensive test suite to ensure all components function correctly.
+The tests use Python's `unittest` framework with mocking to avoid actual API calls during testing.

 ### Test Files